ZpeedTube/muzic-bot/README.md

 # Discord Music bot

-A simple discord bot that helps you manage your server by providing useful commands like playing music or deleting text messages.
+A simple discord bot that playies music.

 You can find the tutorial about building a discord music bot [here](https://gabrieltanner.org/blog/dicord-music-bot).